 - Parents have the legal responsibility to ensure that their children are in school during term time.

 - Parents are responsible to inform the school if their child is absent from school with a reason for the absence.

 - Absences are categorised by all schools in England in the same way in the class registers.

 - Schools will send out letters informing parents when a child’s attendance falls below an unacceptable percentage and will be invited to discuss the attendance with an Education Welfare Officer from the local authority.

-- The Local Authority and the Education Welfare Officer have the legal powers to issue fixed term fines of £60 per parent for poor attendance.
+- The Local Authority and the Education Welfare Officer have the legal powers to issue fixed term fines of £60 per child/per parent for poor attendance.